 The adlob is the visual and verbal umbrella under which all your elements in the campaign will fall, regardless of the channel in which they occur.

 - Keep it direct, not clever

 “Clever” is not the goal of a fundraising campaign’s messaging and visual platform; direct, emotional resonance is.
 Resist the temptation to create messages or images that are self-serving.
 The trick here is to communicate to your donor, not to yourself or your co-workers.
-Remember that making an emotional connection with the donor and treating her like the hero, regardless of the media she receives, should be the focus of your multichannel campaign.
+Remember that making an emotional connection with the donor and showing how she can effect change, regardless of the media she receives, should be the focus of your multichannel campaign.